dkalaluhi/jekyll-now/_posts/2018-04-02-ansible-for-mere-mortals-prt-1.md

 ## Installing Ansible Control Node

 This is probably the easiest part of all of this.
-From a RHEL7 system, you need make sure the _server-extras_ repository is enabled, then just install ansible with yum.
+From a RHEL7 system, you need make sure the __rhel-7-server-ansible-VERSION-rpms__ repository is enabled, then just install ansible with yum.

 <div class="panel panel-warning">
     <div class="panel-heading"> Warning </div>
-    <div class="panel-body">The Ansible binaries in server-extras is being deprecated in a future relase of RHEL7.
-Install Ansible from either EPEL or from the Ansible repository</div>
+    <div class="panel-body">The Ansible binaries in server-extras is deprecated as of RHEL7.5.
+Install Ansible from either EPEL or from the Ansible repository which is now rhel-7-server-ansible-VERSION-rpms</div>

 </div>